apache/hudi/website/blog/2021-08-18-virtual-keys.md

 Note: Before deletes, there were 10 records and now we have 8 records (as 2 were deleted).

 ## Conclusion
-For immutable use-cases, virtual keys will definitely be beneficial given your requirements adheres to the model listed above.
+Virtual keys will definitely be beneficial given your requirements adheres to the model listed above.
 Hope this blog was useful for you to learn yet another feature in Apache Hudi.
 If you are interested in Hudi and looking to contribute, do check out [here](https://hudi.apache.org/contribute/get-involved).